gitcoinco/claim-tool/README.md

-# OP Claim Tool
+# Claim Tool

 ## Description
-The OP Claim Tool is a web application for Optimism grant recipients to claim and delegate awarded tokens.
+The Claim Tool is a web application for Optimism grant recipients to claim and delegate awarded tokens.
 It integrates with Hedgey API for token claims and Agora API for delegate information, providing a dashboard for grant metrics and delegation statuses.

 ## Quick Start